devsecops/bootcamp/Week-1/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## OBJECTIVES
+ During Week 1, we'll accomplish the following objectives:

+ * Get to know each other
+ * Understand DevOps and intersection with Information Security
-Welcome to the DevSecOps Bootcamp!
-Let's get to know each other, establish an understanding about what DevSecOps is and is not, get our lab/development environment set up.
-And let's get moving!
+ * Establish an understanding about what DevSecOps is and is not
+ * Get our lab/development environment set up

 ## AGENDA
 TIME | TOPIC